Artworks and Artists of Ancients

 The Tate's catalogue notes on The Gleaning Field suggest that this image of pastoral arcadia "contrasted with the harsher contemporary reality of change and social unrest in the countryside ."
 At the same time, the encroaching gloom of Palmer's image might itself be read as a kind of eulogy to a vision of rural life which was already fading.
 By 1833, visits from the other Ancients to Shoreham were becoming less frequent.
 Two years later Palmer himself would return to London in straitened circumstances.
 Nonetheless, this image stands out as of the most captivating products of his time in Kent.

-Tempera on mahogany panel - Tate Collections, London
+Tempera on mahogany panel - Collection of the Tate, United Kingdom

 Christ and the Woman of Samaria (1828)